react-native-camera/react-native-camera/README.md

 #### `takePicture(callback)`

 Basic implementation of image capture.
 This method is subject to change, but currently works by accepting a callback like `function(err, base64EncodedJpeg) { ... }`.

+### Subviews
+This component supports subviews, so if you wish to use the camera view as a background or if you want to layout buttons/images/etc. inside the camera then you can do that.

 ------------